sroscoe2/CS222-Lab04/README.md

 -   To check your work, a text file containing the expected output has been provided in the project (see `output/expectedOutput.txt`)

-***Eclipse Tip***: Many of the common programming tasks when dealing with objects can be automated by your IDE.
-For example: once you have designed the state (variables) of your class, you can automatically generate the boilerplate getters, setters, and constructors: when focused on your class, click "Source" then "Generate Getters and Setters" or "Generate Constructors using Fields."
+***VS Code Tip***: Many of the common programming tasks when dealing with objects can be automated by your IDE.
+For example: once you have designed the state (variables) of your class, you can automatically generate the boilerplate getters, setters, and constructors: when in the editor for your class, right-click, then click "Source Action" then "Generate Getters and Setters" or "Generate Constructors..."

 ***Java Note***: In a subclass, you *must* invoke a constructor in the superclass and it must be done first.
 This rule is so that classes